 Cmaj7: the root (C), major third (E), perfect fifth (G), major seventh (B).

 Cmaj9: the root (C), major third (E), perfect fifth (G), major seventh (B), major ninth (D).

 These are far from all chords that can be built from a C Major Scale, but some of the more common.
 In cases there the ninth is used as an interval, the chord includes tones from two octaves (an octave consists of eight tones).

-If you wonder about names like major third, major fifth, perfect fifth and so on, this is terminology of different intervals.
+If you wonder about names such as major third, major fifth, perfect fifth, this is the terminology of different intervals.

 The lesson from this is partly that you can use the same intervals and creating chords in other keys based on that particular major scale.
 For example, from the D Major Scale the corresponding D, Dmaj7 and Dmaj9 chords can be built with the same intervals.